Brewers vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Rockies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Milwaukee Brewers and Colorado Rockies will meet on Tuesday at American Family Field, at 8:10 PM ET, with Christian Yelich and Ryan McMahon -- two hot hitters -- expected to step up at the plate.
+Brice Turang and the Milwaukee Brewers take on Jurickson Profar and the Colorado Rockies on Wednesday at 2:10 PM ET, in the final of a three-game series at American Family Field.

-The Rockies are listed as +180 moneyline underdogs for this matchup against the favorite Brewers (-225).
-The matchup's total has been set at 8.5 runs.
+The Rockies are listed as +185 moneyline underdogs for this matchup with the favored Brewers (-225).
+A 9.5-run total is set for this contest.

 Rep your team with officially licensed Brewers gear!
 Head to Fanatics to find jerseys, shirts, and much more.